oligonagon/oligonagon.github.io/docs/cs180proj1.md

 </div>
 </section>

 It's a noticeable improvement compared to the uncropped alignments, but a lot of the images still had some black or colored borders.
-I think part of this is due to the quality of the B/W color channel strips; some of the images had more washed out black borders than others, especially on the top and left sides.
+I think part of this is due to the quality of the B/W color channel image strips; some of the images had more washed out black borders than others, especially on the top and left sides.
 To fix this in the future, I would probably try to play around with the threshold value, or perhaps find a way to auto-darken the borders before autocropping.

 <a name = "five"></a>
 ## 5. Extra images for fun